 I am afraid of being labeled a troublemaker.
-I am worried about disrupting long-time friendships, of making things worse for myself.
+I am worried about disrupting long-time friendships or making things worse for myself.

-I am afraid of making a mistake in what I say and doing additional harm to those who are suffering.
+I am afraid of making a mistake in what I say and doing additional harm to those suffering.

 All of my excuses are without merit.